redhat-openstack/website/source/networking/using-provider-networks.html.md

     tenant_network_types = vxlan
     # Example: tenant_network_types = vlan,gre,vxlan

 It is possible to list all the "flat" networks that will be used or \`\*\` can be used.
-For vlans the range should be specified along with the physical network that is decribed.
+For vlans the range should be specified along with the physical network that is described.

     [ml2_type_flat]
     # (ListOpt) List of physical_network names with which flat networks